JibJab: "This Land"

-For the 2004 United States presidential election, JibJab created a Flash movie entitled "This Land", released on July 9, 2004, which featured animated versions of George W. Bush and John Kerry – voiced by comedian Jim Meskimen – singing a parody of Woody Guthrie's song "This Land Is Your Land".
+For the 2004 United States presidential election, JibJab created a Flash movie entitled "This Land," released on July 9, 2004, which featured animated versions of George W. Bush and John Kerry – voiced by comedian Jim Meskimen – singing a parody of Woody Guthrie's song "This Land Is Your Land."

-The video was an instant success, eventually being viewed all over the world, as well as the International Space Station.
-The traffic surge forced JibJab's server to be shut down after one day, and the clip was placed on AtomFilms, where it got more than 1 million hits in 24 hours.
+The video was an instant success, being viewed all over the world and on the International Space Station.
+The traffic surge forced JibJab's server to be shut down after one day, and the clip was placed on AtomFilms, where it got more than a million hits in 24 hours.

-After being linked to on thousands of websites, the video was featured several times in the printed media and on television, including NBC Nightly News, Fox News and ABC World News Tonight.
+After being linked from thousands of websites, the video was featured several times in the print media and on television, including NBC Nightly News, Fox News, and ABC World News Tonight.
 On July 26, 2004, the creators appeared on The Tonight Show with Jay Leno.
 In December 2004, the Spiridellis brothers were named People of the Year by Peter Jennings.

 The Richmond Organization, a music publisher that owns the copyright to Guthrie's tune through its Ludlow Music Unit, threatened legal action.
-JibJab responded with a lawsuit in a California federal court, claiming the song was protected under a fair use exemption for parodies.
+JibJab responded with a lawsuit in a California federal court, claiming their use of the song was protected under a fair use exemption for parodies.
 JibJab and Ludlow Music reached a settlement after JibJab's attorneys unearthed evidence that the song had passed into the public domain in 1973.
-The terms of the settlement allowed for the continued distribution of This Land.
+The terms of the settlement allowed for the continued distribution of "This Land."

 "Good to Be in DC"

-In October 2004, JibJab followed up with another original animation, "Good to Be in DC," set to the tune of Dan Emmett's "Dixie".
+In October 2004, JibJab followed up with another original animation, "Good to Be in DC," set to the tune of Dan Emmett's "Dixie."
 In this video, animated versions of George W. Bush, Dick Cheney, John Kerry, and John Edwards sing about their hopes for the upcoming election.

 "Second Term"

-Immediately after George W. Bush's election victory after defeating Democratic nominee John Kerry, JibJab released a third video, "Second Term."
+On January 18, 2005, two days before Bush was inaugurated for another term, JibJab released a third video, "Second Term."
 Set to the tune of "She'll Be Coming 'Round the Mountain", an animated Bush gloats over his successful bid for a second term as president, and his plans for it, based on his campaign promises.

 "Time for Some Campaignin'"

-For the 2008 presidential election, JibJab released another election-themed animation, "Time for Some Campaignin'" in July of that year.
-Set to the tune of Bob Dylan's "The Times They Are a-Changin", animated versions of Bill and Hillary Clinton, John McCain, Barack Obama sing of their presidential hopes, as George W. Bush and Dick Cheney Bid Farewell to the White House.
-This video was the first instance where viewers had the option of using Jibjab's e-card website to insert their own face as that of a harassed voter.
+For the 2008 United States presidential election, JibJab released another election-themed animation, "Time for Some Campaignin'," in July of that year.
+Set to the tune of Bob Dylan's "The Times They Are a-Changin'," animated versions of Bill and Hillary Clinton, John McCain, and Barack Obama sing of their presidential hopes with George W. Bush and Dick Cheney bid farewell to the White House.
+This video was the first instance where viewers had the option of using JibJab's e-card website to insert their own face as that of a harassed voter.